1,000+ Opportunities

 The Big Sky Film Grant program application cycle is closed.
 The next cycle will launch in late fall of 2026.
 Montana Department of Commerce Film Office

-Based on current listing details, eligibility includes: Film productions shooting on location in Montana.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Film productions shooting on location in Montana.
+Confirm the full requirements in the official notice before applying.